Labfox/Cours/docs/english/unit2/main.md

 Labfox

 **Hello everyone, we're going to talk about "the representation of the people's act".
-In 1918, British women gained the right to vote if they were other 30, owned property (themselves or by marriage).**
+In 1918, British women gained the right to vote if they were over 30, owned property (themselves or by marriage).**
 _This year, over 8.4 million women could vote, and, later in 1928, women finally received equal suffrage with men._